 The depth of belief in God’s spiritual truths that the truly converted have is a reality that cannot be explained by physical means.
 The depth of this belief is given by spiritual means by a spiritual God who is located in heaven.
 The depth and the clarity to the Christian is a gift given for God's purposes that He is working out; it is a gift directly from Him so that we can rightly represent Him.
 If He did not give us these gifts, we would be just like the people in the world.

 This is not something that we have just come up with.
 It is something that has been given for us to fulfill God's purpose and not embarrass Him.

-Look how fast Jesus reacted when Peter pulled out his sword and cut off the servant of the high priests ear.
-“Put that away,” He said; we do not do those things.
+Look how fast Jesus reacted when Peter pulled out his sword and cut off the ear of the servant of the high priest.
+“Put that away,” He said.
+We do not do those things.
 Peter learned a lesson in a hurry.
 He must have been a fighter; he had a quick temper or quick reaction to things.

 God's purpose is in major ways different now than in His dealings with the church under the New Covenant from what it was regarding His dealings with Israel under the Old Covenant.
 We will make this difference more apparent so that we may know even more clearly where we stand.

 John 1:15-17 John bore witness of Him and cried out saying, “This was He of whom I said, ‘He who comes after me is preferred before me, for He was before me.’”
 And of His fullness we have all received, and grace for grace.
 For the law was given through Moses, but grace and truth came through Jesus Christ.